simonkurtz-MSFT/azure-ddns-updater/README.md

 ## Pull & Run the Container

 Pull the image down on a host running Docker.
 You can either pull it from [my repos on DockerHub](https://hub.docker.com/u/simonkurtzmsft) or host your own.
+There are a variety of ways to do this.

+### Docker Compose

+1. On the host, copy this repo's Docker `compose.yml` file with your values.
+1. `docker compose up -d` (`-d` runs in detached mode, which is what we want)

+### Environment File

-1) On the host, create an environment configuration file, *azure-ddns-updater.env*.
+1. On the host, create an environment configuration file, *azure-ddns-updater.env*.
 Copy the settings from above.
 Alternatively, take another approach to passing variables into the container (e.g. arguments on `docker run`)

-1) `docker pull <container-registry-name>/azure-ddns-updater-arm64:latest`
+1. `docker pull <container-registry-name>/azure-ddns-updater-arm64:latest`
-1) Run the container:
+1. Run the container:
-    1) `docker run --detach --env-file azure-ddns-updater-env <container-registry-name>/azure-ddns-updater-arm64:latest` to run it detached (preferred method), or
+    1. `docker run --detach --env-file azure-ddns-updater-env <container-registry-name>/azure-ddns-updater-arm64:latest` to run it detached (preferred method), or
-    1) `docker run --it --env-file azure-ddns-updater-env <container-registry-name>/azure-ddns-updater-arm64:latest` to run it interactively and view the logs (good for initial verification)
+    1. `docker run --it --env-file azure-ddns-updater-env <container-registry-name>/azure-ddns-updater-arm64:latest` to run it interactively and view the logs (good for initial verification)

 ## View the logs

 When running `detached`, you can view the logs.

-1) `docker ps`
+1. `docker ps`
-1) `docker logs -f <container id or name>`
+1. `docker logs -f <container id or name>`

 ## Limitations

-- Does not support IPv6
+- Does not (yet) support IPv6 (AAAA records).